Receiver In The Ear Hearing Aids

 - Receiver can be affected by wax or moisture.

-- People with dexterity problems may have difficulty cleaning/maintaining this aid.
+- People with dexterity problems may have difficulty inserting this aid.

-The pros of this hearing aid certainly outweigh the cons as you can see below, making them a common and much-admired choice.
+The pros of this hearing aid certainly outweigh the cons as you can see above, making them a common and much-admired choice.

 If you would like more information about Receiver In The Ear hearing aids or any other type of hearing aid, speak to the friendly and experienced team at Value Hearing today by calling 1800 157 429 or contact us online.